sreeram-io/project-zeus/src/data/tech/tech-stack-powering-my-website.md

 **SEO Optimization** - I made sure that all pages are serverside rendered and have the appropriate meta tags for this purpose.
 I used Google Search console to have my website crawled and indexed.

-**Containerized** - The application is dockerized into a container.
+**Microservice** - The application is dockerized into a container.
 On every push into the master branch, a set of tests are run.
 A new docker image is then built and pushed to Google Container Registry.
 It is then deployed into a Kubernetes cluser.

 **Cloud compatible** - Google Cloud is my favourite cloud provider.
 I used terraform for infrastructure as code.
 In GCP, I used Compute Engine, Kubernetes Cluser with 3 nodes, exposed a service and created an ingress controller to expose it to the internet, a HTTP loadbalancer to redirect to HTTPS, a HTTPS loadbalancer for https access, a Google managed SSL Certificate, static IP address, Container registry and Cloud build.
 An "A" record was created in my DNS to point the domain to this static ip address.